Barclay & Bailey Halls

 Based on the information provided on the FAFSA, the federal government makes a determination with regard to the amount the family is expected to contribute toward the student’s educational costs.
 This amount is called the EFC, or Expected Family Contribution.
 The EFC amount for your family is the same at every institution; however your financial aid need may be different at each college or university.
 The difference between the cost of attending Urbana University and the EFC equals the student’s eligibility for financial aid.

-All Urbana University students are required to file a FAFSA before April 15 annually.
-If a FAFSA is not filed by that date, the student may forfeit any eligibility for Urbana University scholarship programs.
-Students are strongly encouraged to file their FAFSA before April 15, even if they feel that they will not be eligible for other types of financial aid.
+All Urbana University students are required to file a FAFSA for the award year by the below Priority deadlines.
+If a FAFSA is not filed by the priority deadline, the student may forfeit any eligibility for Urbana University scholarship programs.

 If students or their families have specific questions about filing the FAFSA, please contact the Financial Aid Office.
 We are happy to assist with questions or concerns about financial aid and/or the FAFSA process.